Massoumeh Seyhoun: Biography

-Massumeh Seyhoun was born in 1934 in Rasht, her birth name was Monir Noushin.
-Later her family settled in Ahvaz.
-She had changed her name to Massumeh.
-She studied at the Faculty of Fine Arts of Tehran, where her teacher was Hooshang Seyhoun, architect, sculptor, painter, who in several years had become her husband.
-They had two children, a son Nader and a daughter Maryam.
+Massumeh Seyhoun was born as Monir Noushin in 1934 in Rasht.
+Her family settled in Ahvaz, and she changed her name to Massumeh.
+She studied at the Faculty of Fine Arts of Tehran, where her teacher was Hooshang Seyhoun, architect, sculptor, painter, who became her husband, and they had two children.

 When Seyhoun's health started failing in the mid-1990s, she passed control of the gallery to her son Nader.
 Her daughter, Maryam, opened the Seyhoun Gallery, Los Angeles, on Melrose Avenue in West Hollywood, an outpost of the Tehran gallery in the United States.
 The gallery exhibits Iranian expatriate artists and artists based in Iran, many of whom have worked with the Seyhoun Gallery in Tehran.

+Seyhoun Gallery

+In 1966, Masoumeh Seyhoun, with the help of her husband Hooshang Seyhoun, founded Seyhoun Gallery.
+It is one of Iran's first art galleries and is considered the oldest active art gallery in the country.